 Examples of three types of Parabolic (Horn or Yagi with metal grid) antennas:

 The 12 dBi Log Periodic/ Yagi Antenna with Metal Reflector Grid (50 Ohm) antenna is a premium quality most powerful 12 dBi Gain Wide Band Outdoor Log Periodic/ Yagi Antenna with Reflector Grid.
 It works on all 3G, 4G LTE, WiFi technologies and operates on 50 Ohm impedance.

 This antenna covers wide frequency bands from 698 to 2700 MHz.
 It can be mounted on top of any house or building on roof outside to improve access to cell phone tower signals for signal boosters and amplifiers installed inside.

 The 10 dBi Yagi/ Log Periodic Antenna with Metallic Grid Reflector (50 Ohm) works the same as the product above, but is slightly cheaper as it has a 10dBi gain instead of 12dBi.

-Both antennas feature a die-cast aluminum reflector grid that is corrosion resistant and mounted on the rear of antenna.
+Both antennas detailed above feature a die-cast aluminum reflector grid that is corrosion resistant and mounted on the rear of antenna.
 The grid improves the Gain, Front to Back Ratio, and Return Loss.
 These gridded log periodic yagi antennas are completely weatherproof and can be mounted on a pole with the hardware included.
-The 9 inch low-loss RG58 antenna lead is terminated with an N Female connector which is typically used with 50 Ohm low loss coaxial cable such as 400 or 600 series cables.
+The 9 inch low-loss RG58 antenna lead in most cases is terminated with an N Female connector which is typically used with 50 Ohm low loss coaxial cable such as 400 or 600 series cables.